LLNL/SoRa/README.md

   You can find example configuration files in the test_sr directory. test_sr/HARM2Dconfig.json the data is sin(x^2 + y^2) so, unlike my original testing data, a correct answer is possible.
-Occasionally I run and it actually finds that answer.
-Most of the time it comes back with some complicated nonsense.

    Below is the default configuration file.
 Most of the items in the configuration file have defaults, which, amounts more or less to the